Sacked Chelsea boss Di Matteo convinced Abramovich signings don't suit Torres

+Sacked Chelsea boss Roberto di Matteo is convinced the club doesn't have the players to bring out the best in Fernando Torres.
 The Daily Mail says Torres' failure to find his best form cost Di Matteo his job at Chelsea.

 The Italian knew there were problems using Torres when the players Abramovich had brought in did not suit the Spaniard's style of play.